When Can I Get Married After a Divorce in Texas?

 If you’re wondering ‘when can I get married after a divorce in Texas?’, and are ready to remarry, it’s essential to follow all the legal requirements.
 It’s especially important to adhere to the 30-day waiting period to avoid legality issues and associated problems in your new marriage.
 There are also other things to consider before remarrying after a divorce, such as how your marriage might impact alimony or child custody issues.

-The team at Smith Family Law has helped many people navigate the complex laws surrounding getting married after a divorce.
+The team at Smith & Bledsoe Family Law has helped many people navigate the complex laws surrounding getting married after a divorce.
 Our Texas divorce lawyers would be happy to explain how this process works and take care of all the technical and legal issues involved.
 Find below all the information you need regarding marrying after a Texas divorce.

 Getting Married After Divorce in Texas